Right Column

 § 4141.
 Assessment of Administrative Fines

-(a) Where citations include an assessment of an administrative fine, the fine shall be not less than $50 or exceed $2,000 for each violation.
+(a) Where citations include an assessment of an administrative fine, the fine shall be not less than $50 or exceed $5,000 for each violation.
 Each violation shall be classified according to the nature of the violation and shall indicate the classification on the face thereof as follows:

-(1) Class "A" violations shall not be less than $1,001 nor more than $2,000.
-Class "A" violations are violations which the executive officer, or his or her designee, has determined involve a person who, while engaged in the practice of occupational therapy, has violated a statute or regulation relating to the Occupational Therapy Practice Act.
+(1) Class "A" violations shall not be less than $1,001 nor more than $5,000.
+Class "A" violations are violations that the executive officer, or his or her designee, has determined involve a person who, while engaged in the practice of occupational therapy, has violated a statute or regulation relating to the Occupational Therapy Practice Act.
 Class "A" violations are more serious in nature and may include, but are not limited to, violations which resulted in or had significant potential for patient harm and where there is no evidence that revocation or other disciplinary action is required to ensure public safety.
-Such violations include, but are not limited to, failing to provide direct in-sight supervision of an aide when the aide performed a client related task that resulted in harm to the patient, or failing to provide adequate supervision to an occupational therapy assistant that resulted in harm to the patient, or functioning autonomously as an occupational therapy assistant.
+Such violations include, but are not limited to, failing to provide direct in-sight supervision of an aide when the aide performed a client related task that resulted in harm to the patient, or failing to provide adequate supervision to an occupational therapy assistant that resulted in harm to the patient, or fraudulent medical billing, or practicing without a current and active license for more than one year, or functioning autonomously as an occupational therapy assistant.
 A Class "A" violation may be issued to a person who has committed a class "B" violation who has had two or more prior, separate class "B" violations.

 (b) In determining the amount of an administrative fine, the executive officer, or his or her designee, shall consider the following factors: